Functional central limit theorem for topological functionals of Gaussian critical points

-where exponents $ + $ and $ -$ denote respectively lower and upper limits in $ v.$ \end{proof} This representation of $ \beta _n$ as the difference between two non-decreasing functionals will be useful in Section \ref{sec:prf-fclt} when assessing the uniform tightness of the functional $ u\mapsto \beta _n(u;F).$ Let us enumerate some situations for a triple $ (x,v,C)$ where $ \delta (x,v,C)\neq 0$.
-It is important to remember that this value is allocated in the scanning process and only depends on levels $ w\ge v$, and the value will not change when crossing critical points below. \begin{enumerate} \item $x$ only involves internal components, such as when it is the birth point of a component or the death point of a hole, or the merging of two internal components $ C,C'\in \mathscr{C}(\{F\ge v\};W_n,\partial W_n)$, in the latter case $ \delta (x,v,C) = \beta(C\cup C')-\beta(C)-\beta(C')$.
+The representation $ \b _n = \b _{ n}^{ + }-\b _{ n}^-$ with two non-decreasing functionals will be useful in Section \ref{sec:prf-fclt} when assessing the uniform tightness of the functional $ u\mapsto \b _n(u;F).$ Let us enumerate some situations for a triple $ (x,v,C)$ where $ \delta (x,v,C)\ne 0$.
+It is important to remember that this value is allocated in the scanning process and only depends on levels $ w\ge v$, and the value will not change when crossing critical points below {\blue $v$.
+The following three cases are illustrated also in Figure \ref{fig:example}.} \begin{enumerate} \item $x$ only involves internal components, such as when it is the {uppest or lowest} point of a component or of a hole, or the merging of two internal components $ C,C'\in \mathscr C(\{F\ge v\};W_n,\partial W_n)$, in the latter case $ \delta (x,v,C) = \b(C\cup C')-\b(C)-\b(C')$.